-In 2008 an international multidisciplinary group of experts met at a face-to-face consensus meeting in Montreal Canada to review current definitions and diagnostic criteria for PMD (20).
-This group defined "Core Premenstrual Disorders (Core PMD) and Variant Premenstrual Disorders (Variant PMD).
+In 2008 an international multidisciplinary group of experts met at a face-to-face consensus meeting in Montreal, Canada, to review current definitions and diagnostic criteria for Premenstrual Disorders (PMD) (20).
+This group defined "Core Premenstrual Disorders (Core PMD) and Variant Premenstrual Disorders (Variant PMD)" as shown in Table 2 below.

 Table 2 Classification of premenstrual disorders (PMD)

 PMD category Characteristics

 Core PMD Symptoms occur in ovulatory cycles

-Symptoms are not specified-they may be somatic and/or psychological
+Symptoms are not specified-they may be

+somatic and/or psychological

 The number of symptoms is not specified

+Symptoms are absent after menstruation

+and before ovulation

+They must recur in luteal phase

+They must recui in lutear phase

+They must be prospectively rated (two

+cycles minimum)

-Symptoms are absent after menstruation and before ovulation They must recur in luteal phase They must be prospectively rated (two cycles minimum) Symptoms must cause significant impairmenta Variants of PMD Premenstrual exacerbation Symptoms of an underlying psychological or somatic disorder significantly worsen premenstrually PMD due to non-ovulatory ovarian activity Symptoms arise from continued ovarian activity even though menstruation has been suppressed Progestogen induced PMD Symptoms result (rarely) from ovarian activity other than those of ovulation PMD with absent menstruation Symptoms result from exogenous progestogen administration a Work, school, social activities, hobbies, interpersonal relationships, distress Adapted from O'Brien PM.
-Backstrom T. Brown C. et al.
+Symptoms must cause significant impairment Variants of PMD Premenstrual exacerbation Symptoms of an underlying psychological or somatic disorder significantly worsen premenstrually PMD due to non-ovulatory ovarian activity Symptoms arise from continued ovarian activity even though menstruation has been suppressed Progestogen induced PMD Symptoms result (rarely) from ovarian activity other than those of ovulation PMD with absent menstruation Symptoms result from exogenous progestogen administration a Work, school, social activities, hobbies, interpersonal relationships, distress Adapted from O'Brien PM.
+Backstrom T. Brown C. et al. Towards a consensus on diagnostic criteria, measurement and trial design of the premenstrual disorders: the ISPMD Montreal consensus.
+Arch Women's Mental Health 2011; 14(1):13-21